sdvdxl/influxdb.com/content/blog/2015/10/01/announcing_chronograf_0_2_0.md

 ## Cloud-based registration

 The first thing you'll notice when setting up Chronograf is that it requires registration with InfluxData Enterprise.
-We'll be talking about this more soon, but for now just know that it's a free registration that will allow us to offer better release management and functionality for Chronograf going forward.
+We'll be talking about this more soon, but for now it's a free registration that will allow us to offer better release management and functionality for Chronograf going forward.

 ## Give it a try!

-We hope that this quick recap of the latest Chronograf features have made it a more powerful tool for working with InfluxDB.
+This release of Chronograf is just the beginning, but we hope you'll give it a try.
 We look forward to hearing from everyone in the community on what you'd love to see next.

-That's all we've got for now - head on over to the [download](https://influxdb.com/chronograf/index.html) page and grab Chronograf v0.2.0 and keep an eye out here for more posts about how to get the most out of Chronograf!
+Head on over to the [download](https://influxdb.com/chronograf/index.html) page and grab Chronograf v0.2.0 and keep an eye out here for more posts about how to get the most out of Chronograf and InfluxDB.

 **Note: Chronograf v0.2.0 should work with most v0.9.x versions of InfluxDB, but we recommend using v0.9.4.2 or higher to take advantage of the latest measurement exploration updates.**